 Evading Arrest or Detention

-If you were arrested for an evading arrest under these circumstances, it is very important that you contact the law firm of James G. Sullivan and Associates.
-Our experienced Harris County criminal defense attorneys may be able to persuade the grand jury or prosecutor to dismiss the felony charges because the police misunderstood your intentions or exaggerated what actually occurred.
+If your child was arrested for an evading arrest under these circumstances, it is very important that you contact the law firm of James G. Sullivan and Associates.
+Our experienced Harris County juvenile defense attorneys may be able to persuade the prosecutor to dismiss the felony charges because the police misunderstood your child's intentions or exaggerated what actually occurred.

-If you have been charged with the criminal offense of evading arrest in Harris county (Houston), or any of the surrounding counties in Texas, including Montgomery (Conroe), Waller (Hempstead), Liberty (City of Liberty), Fort Bend (Richmond), Brazoria (Angleton), Galveston (City of Galveston) or Washington (Brenham), contact James G. Sullivan and Associates for a free consultation at (281) 546-6428.
+If your child has been charged with the criminal offense of evading arrest in Harris county (Houston), or any of the surrounding counties in Texas, including Montgomery (Conroe), Waller (Hempstead), Fort Bend (Richmond) or Brazoria (Angleton), contact James G. Sullivan and Associates for a free consultation at (281) 546-6428.

-It is important that the criminal defense lawyer you hire has experience in successfully handling evading arrest cases.
-By obtaining and presenting the right evidence, the lawyer may be able to prove your innocence or raise a reasonable doubt in the minds of jurors at trial.
-Regrettably, many drivers in these circumstances just assume that the court will believe their version of what happened and that their case will just be dismissed.
-As we all know, our criminal justice system is imperfect and even an innocent person may still face criminal liability.
+It is important that the juvenile defense lawyer you hire has experience in successfully handling evading arrest cases.
+By obtaining and presenting the right evidence, the lawyer may be able to prove your child's innocence or raise a reasonable doubt in the minds of jurors at trial.
+As we all know, our juvenile justice system is imperfect and even an innocent person may still face juvenile liability.

 In Texas, evading arrest by vehicle or watercraft is a third degree felony, and evading arrest on foot is a class A misdemeanor, however the charges are increased if there are prior convictions or if someone suffers death or serious bodily injuries as a direct result of the flight.
-No matter what charge was filed against you by the District Attorney, our experienced criminal defense lawyers can be by your side.
-We know how to effectively fight an evading arrest charge and can defend you in all stages of the case.
+No matter what charge was filed against your child by the District Attorney, our experienced juvenile defense lawyers can be by your side.
+We know how to effectively fight an evading arrest charge and can defend your child in all stages of the case.